Long Island Aquarium’s Coral Reef Exhibit is one of the largest all-living, closed-system Coral Reef displays in the Western hemisphere.

 Our live Coral Reef exhibit incorporates both stony and soft corals, as well as anemones and coralline algae.
 It also features approximately 800 types of fish and other marine life.
 Marine life such as tangs, wrasses, gobies, angelfish, sea cucumbers, snails, crabs, and sea urchins.

-The size and diversity of this living Coral Reef provides a unique view of natural aquatic behaviors, as different types of fish play their natural role in the complete, self-sustaining reef ecosystem.
+The size and diversity of this living Coral Reef provide a unique view of natural aquatic behaviors, as different types of fish play their natural role in the complete, self-sustaining reef ecosystem.

 Corals are actually living creatures.
 They grow in colonies of individual animals called polyps.